 Study Abroad refers to a college or university student's participation in a structured, credit-granting program of academic study in a foreign country.
 The academic program of study is sponsored either by an accredited U.S. university or by a foreign university that is recognized in its own country.
 About 225,000 US students (out of 16 million university students) study abroad annually.

-You can study abroad any time during the academic year—for a summer, a semester, or whole academic year.
-Study abroad programs vary in length from1-3 weeks (for May Term and Summer Study Experiences), to 4–8 weeks during the summer, to approximately 15 weeks for Fall or Spring semester, to approximately 30 weeks for a full academic year.
+You can study abroad any time during the academic year—for a summer, a semester, or a whole academic year.
+Study abroad programs vary in length from 1–3 weeks (for May Term and Summer Study Experiences), to 4–8 weeks during the summer, to approximately 15 weeks for Fall or Spring semester, to approximately 30 weeks for a full academic year.

 Eligibility requirements vary by program, but the following requirements apply to all Westminster students:

-You must have completed at least one full-time academic semester at Westminster before you study abroad (completion of two full-time semesters prior to departure is encouraged).
+You must have completed at least 1 full-time academic semester at Westminster before you study abroad (completion of 2 full-time semesters prior to departure is encouraged).